deepfence/SecretScanner/README.md

 ```

+## Running on host

 ```
+$ ./SecretScanner

-Usage of on host ./SecretScanner:
+Usage of ./SecretScanner:
   -config-path string
     	Searches for config.yaml from given directory.
 If not set, tries to find it from SecretScanner binary's and current directory
   -debug-level string